DataFire/Integrations/integrations/generated/google_container/README.md

 ### CancelOperationRequest
 * CancelOperationRequest `object`: CancelOperationRequest cancels a single operation.
+  * name `string`: The name (project, location, operation id) of the operation to cancel.
+  * operationId `string`: Deprecated.
+The server-assigned `name` of the operation.
+  * projectId `string`: Deprecated.
+The Google Developers Console [project ID or project
+  * zone `string`: Deprecated.
+The name of the Google Compute Engine

 ### CidrBlock
 * CidrBlock `object`: CidrBlock contains an optional name and one CIDR block.